 Scholarships and Grants

-In June of 2013 the Texas Archeological Society (TAS) will offer the eleventh year of its scholarship program to support Native Americans who attend the TAS Field School.
+The Texas Archeological Society (TAS) has been offering scholarships to support Native Americans who attend the TAS Field School since 2003.
 This program allows our members to meet, talk with, and learn from the native people whose traditions and lifeways are tied to Texas archeological sites.
 Scholarships are sponsored by donations from members of TAS and other local archeological societies, the Council of Texas Archeologists, archeological contracting firms, foundations, and others.

 TAS Field Schools teach the principles of archeological survey, excavation, and laboratory processing through working side-by-side with experienced avocational and professional archeologists.
 This is an ideal activity for families and persons of all ages who are in good health.
 Informative lectures and activities are offered, and newcomers are given special training.
 Young people between the ages of 7 and 13 attend an educational program.
 Persons under 18 years of age must be accompanied by an adult sponsor.
 Visit the